Tarostar/QMLGalaxyPortal/README.md

 Developed at the Biomedicial Informatics research group at the Department of Informatics, University of Oslo.
 The app was developed in Qt using the QML language and JavaScript for cross-platform deployment the app is completely free and open source.

+# Documentation

+See the user manual PDF in this repository: GalaxyPortalUserGuide.pdf

 # Screenshots (on Android phone)

 ![](http://i955.photobucket.com/albums/ae34/Bornich/Screenshot_2014-10-28-13-23-28_zpsbca8ea27.png)